harshkumar-raga/RagaAI-Catalyst/examples/haystack/news_fetching/README.md

-# Haystack Tool Call Example with RagaAI Catalyst
+# Haystack News Fetching Example with RagaAI Catalyst

-This example demonstrates how to implement a tool-using agent with Haystack and RagaAI Catalyst for tracing and monitoring.
+This example demonstrates how to implement a news fetching agent with Haystack and RagaAI Catalyst for tracing and monitoring.
 The agent can use tools (like web search) to answer user queries more effectively.

 ## Overview